BleuBleu/FamiStudio/FamiStudio/Resources/Localization/README.md

 If you want to help localize FamiStudio, great, but please take a minute to read this guide.

 # File format
-All localization information is stored in the `FamiStudio\Resources\Localization` folder.
+All localization information is stored in this folder.
 There is 1 file per language.
-The format is basically a INI files, with UTF-8 encoding.
+The format is basically a INI file, with UTF-8 encoding.

 The strings are stored in sections which are between brackets (ex: `[PianoRoll]`), which map to classes in the C# code.